vitor-afonso/Pizza-Hunt/README.md

 ## Instructions

-Pizza Hunt is a game where you have to catch as many pizzas as you can and avoid being hit by the vilan Shredder.
+Pizza Hunt is a game where you have to catch as many pizzas as you can and avoid being hit by the villain Shredder.
 To play it you use the left and right arrow keys in your keyboard.

 ### About the theme